Which e-books and e-journals are available in full-text versions?

 How does remote access work?

-E-media are indicated in the list of results on our LIVIVO search portal by the globe symbol for “Online” and the “Full text online” tab.
+To find electronic media (e-media) in your list of search results on our LIVIVO search portal, look for the globe symbol indicating "online" and the "Full text online" tab.

 Help!
 I can´t access the item I need!